tpoisot/InterpretableSDMWithJulia/slides.md

 3. How do we talk about how it makes predictions?
 4. How do we use it to guide actions?

-## The steps

-1. Get data about species occurrences
-2. Build a classifier and make it as good as we can
-3. Measure its performance
-4. Explain some predictions
-5. Generate counterfactual explanations
-6. Briefly discuss ensemble models

 ## But why...

-... think of SDM as a ML problem?
+... think of SDM as ML problems?
 : Because they are!
 We want to learn a predictive algorithm from data

 ... the focus on explainability?
 : We cannot ask people to *trust* - we must *convince* and *explain*

+## What we will *not* discuss

+1. Image recognition
+2. Sound recognition
+3. Generative AI

 ## Learning/teaching goals

-1. Validation and training
-2. Data leakage and data transformation
-3. Overfitting and bagging
+- ML basics
+    - cross-validation
+    - hyper-parameters tuning
+    - bagging and ensembles
+- Pitfalls
+    - data leakage
+    - overfitting
+- Explainable ML
+    - partial responses
-4. Partial responses and Shapley values
+    - Shapley values
-5. Counterfactuals
+- Counterfactuals

 # Problem statement